Skip to content

 logger.warning(

-"%s: File name is too long.
+"%s: Song artist is too long.
 Using only part of song artist.",

 temp_song.display_name,